christensenjairus/byu-sandianl-tls-rtt-packages/README.md

 *NOTE: This is a Proof of Concept and is not recommended for use in production environments.
 With some luck, this functionality will be released soon built-in to OpenSSL, Nginx, and Apache.
 Until then, this is recommended for testing only.*

 This SSL/TLS Handshake Round Trip Time (RTT) is useful on both the client and server side to detect if a proxy is in use.

+This is an important metric for...
+1) protecting assets like webservers from attackers that are using proxies
+2) protecting clients from man-in-the-middle attacks
+3) detecting popped computers in an network that are being used as proxies for attackers

-Various methods like the HTTP RTT and pinging the host can show how long the TLS Handshake RTT 'should' be.
+Various methods like the HTTP RTT and pinging the host can show how long the TLS Handshake RTT *should* be.
 If the TLS RTT varies too much from this value, there is likely a proxy in use.
 This can be used to set webserver access rules or firewall rules to react to a proxied connection.

 This solution currently only logs the TLS Handshake RTT in the webserver access logs, leaving the blocking/redirection actions to be done by an external program of your choice.